magenta-aps/alfresco-share-iframe-preview/README.md

 will be used as the preview.
 This is dependent on the [htmlthumbnail](https://github.com/magenta-aps/htmlthumbnail/) module being installed on the repository side.
 The default is disabled.
 To enable, pass the `-Dhtml.previewer.enabled=true` option to Maven.

+NOTE:
+This project was formerly called `iframe-preview-share`.
+The reason for the name change was due to amp installation issues in alfresco.
+It is just much simpler to change the project module name (artifact-id) than to remove or change the version number in the db.
+(Un-installing the amp will not remove the db reference)

 ## Building